What are mutual funds?

 - They offer a wide variety of investment strategies and styles.

-All mutual funds fall into two categories – actively or passively managed funds – and these categories help determine the fund’s fees and performance.
+All mutual funds fall into two categories: actively or passively managed funds.
+These categories help determine the fund’s fees and performance.

 Pros | Cons |